-Engine and generator serial numbers are located on separate data plates affixed to the engine and generator respectively.
+Engine and generator serial numbers are located on data plates affixed to the engine and generator, respectively.
 When contacting a Generac Mobile Authorized Service Dealer (GMASD) about parts and service, always provide the unit model and serial number.

-Operation and Maintenance: Proper maintenance and care of the light tower ensures a minimum number of problems and keeps operating expenses at a minimum.
+Operation and Maintenance: Proper maintenance and care of the unit operating expenses at a minimum.
 It is the operator's responsibility to perform all safety checks, to verify that all maintenance for safe operation is performed promptly, and to have the equipment checked periodically by a GMASD.
 Normal maintenance, service, and replacement of parts are the responsibility of the owner/operator and, as such, are not considered defects in materials or workmanship within the terms of the warranty.
 Individual operating habits and usage may contribute to the need for additional maintenance or service.